uttamgiri1316/Netflix_sql_Project/README.md

 iv>Explore and categorize content based on specific criteria and keywords.

 ## Dataset
-The data for this project is sourced from the kaggle dataset
+The data for this project is sourced from the kaggle dataset.

+## Schema
+![Schema]